logo for pictures-of-cats.org

 Appearance and Character

-Two things stand out, her size and her coat.
-The Singapura is a little bigger than the size of a miniature cat and weighs 5-6 lbs for females and 6-8 lbs for males, against, for example, the big domestic cats at 13-20+ lbs (Maine Coon).
+Two things stand out, the size and the coat.
+The Singapura is a little bigger than the size of a miniature cat and weighs 5-6 lbs for females and 6-8 lbs for males, against, for example, the big domestic cats at 13-20+ lbs (Maine Coon) and bigger: the Savannah F1 at about 30 lbs or so.

-The second is the Abyssinian-like coat color but in the more subtle shade of light beige.
-The color has also been described as "old ivory".
+The second is the Abyssinian-like coat color but in the more subtle shade of light beige or sepia.
+The color has also been described as “old ivory”.
 The pattern is the same as the Abyssinian, however.
 The coat has sepia brown ticking.

-The classic eye color is as you see in the photograph of Emerald at the top of this page (green) and can be yellow and hazel as well.
+The classic eye color is green as you see in the photograph of a wonderful cat named “Emerald” at the top of this page.
+The color can be yellow and hazel as well.

 I list here, therefore a short selection made by me.
 If you are a cat breeder and would like to build a website that would top the rankings within 7 months; or, if you would like a dedicated page on this site, contact me, and I'll tell you how to do it.